 Pectus excavatum includes a spectrum of deformity severity from mild to severe.
 Mild to moderate deformities can benefit from an exercise and posture program with yearly follow-up.
 Those patients with severe deformities should undergo a complete evaluation to define the degree of deformity and physiologic impairments, which will aid in determining candidacy for surgical intervention.
 Approximately two-thirds of patients are treated nonoperatively.1,6,9

 Although pectus deformities may be present at birth and noticeable in early childhood, it is usually not until older childhood or teenage years that children and their parents seek evaluation and treatment.
 During puberty, the pectus deformity often deepens and becomes more symptomatic.
-Patients may describe symptoms of dyspnea at rest or on exertion, exercise intolerance, air hunger, decreased endurance, ...
+Patients may describe symptoms of dyspnea at rest or on exertion, exercise intolerance, air hunger, ...